Mumbai Confidential

 Mumbai Confidential is a hardboiled comic book series by Saurav Mohapatra and Vivek Shinde, published by Archaia.
 The story is set in the Indian city of Mumbai against the backdrop of the Mumbai Police Encounter killings, a series of alleged extrajudicial slayings carried out by an elite squad of policemen.
 The story contains a western crime noir narrative, and a setting and structure inspired by Bollywood movies.

 Publication history

-The first volume, titled "Good Cop, Bad Cop", was launched at the San Diego Comic-Con International in July 2012.
+The first volume, titled "Good Cop, Bad Cop", was launched at San Diego Comic-Con in July 2012.
 It was initially made available as a digital comic from Comixology, serialized into a 9-issue run.
 The hardcover print edition was released on 21 May 2013.

 Plot

 "Good Cop, Bad Cop" follows the story of Arjun Kadam, a washed-out, drug-addicted ex-cop in Mumbai, as he tries to solve the murder of a street urchin.
 His investigation brings him face to face with his own murky past as a member of the Encounter Squad of the Mumbai Police.
 The story begins in media res at the chronological end as Kadam is involved in a bloody shoot-out in the alleys of the Dharavi slums.
 A series of flashbacks follow his tale as he navigates the Mumbai Underworld, forming alliances with gangsters against his former colleagues, the Encounter Cops.